cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 in a strong aPAKE model that ensures security against pre-computation attacks and is formulated in the Universal Composability (UC) framework {{Canetti01}}
 under the random oracle model.
-This assumes security of the OPRF function and of the underlying key-exchange protocol.
+This assumes security of the OPRF function and of the underlying key exchange protocol.
 In turn, the security of the OPRF protocol from {{I-D.irtf-cfrg-voprf}} is proven in the random oracle model under the One-More Diffie-Hellman assumption {{JKKX16}}.